Tomato Basil No-Cook Pasta Sauce

 No-cook pasta sauce like this combined with whole-grain pasta is a perfect meal for phase two or three of the original South Beach diet.
 For a low-carb diets you can eat the no-cook sauce over Zucchini Noodles or Palmini Pasta (affiliate link) or or any of the varieties of Fiber Gourmet Light Pasta (affiliate link).
 And definitely it would be amazing over grilled chicken, fish, or pork chops.

 Find More Recipes Like This One:

 Use Sauces to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

 This recipe was first posted in 2013 during a summer when my garden was totally overloaded with tomatoes!
-It was updated with better photos in 2020 and updated with more information in 2022.
+It was updated with better photos in 2020 and last updated with more information in 2023.